 As well as discussing other options, we will explain exactly how to find free public showers nearby, so that you can stay clean whilst on your road trip.

-Whether you are spending your life behind the wheel or simply on a long drive across the country, finding a convenient place to wash daily can be frustrating.
+Whether you are spending your life behind the wheel or simply car camping during a long drive across the country, finding a convenient place to wash daily can be frustrating.
 That’s why we have compiled this list of 12 places where you can shower for free.
 Hopefully, this will save you some time and effort.

 Free Public Showers